China on Taiwan: ‘External interference’ won’t be tolerated - NewsBreak

 China on Taiwan: ‘External interference’ won’t be tolerated

-UNITED NATIONS (AP) — China underscored its commitment Saturday to its claim on Taiwan, telling assembled world leaders that anyone who gets in the way of its determination to reunify with the self-governing island would be “crushed by the wheels of history.”
+UNITED NATIONS — China underscored its commitment Saturday to its claim to Taiwan, telling world leaders that anyone who gets in the way of its determination to reunify with the self-governing island would be “crushed by the wheels of history.”

 The language was forceful but, for Chinese leadership, well within the realm of normal.